Agni Sakshi (1996 film)

-Agni Sakshi is 1996 Indian Hindi-language thriller drama film directed by Partho Ghosh, written by Ranbir Pushp and Hriday Lani, starring Jackie Shroff, Nana Patekar and Manisha Koirala.
+Agni Sakshi is a 1996 Indian Hindi-language psychological thriller film directed by Partho Ghosh, written by Ranbir Pushp and Hriday Lani, starring Jackie Shroff, Nana Patekar and Manisha Koirala.
 The music is by Nadeem-Shravan.
 Nana Patekar and Manisha Koirala were widely appreciated for their performances with Patekar winning the National Film Award for Best Supporting Actor in 1997.

 The film released in quick succession with Yaraana, starring Madhuri Dixit and Daraar, starring Juhi Chawla.
-All the three were based on the Julia Roberts-starrer Sleeping with the Enemy; only Agni Sakshi proved to be successful while the other two remakes failed at the box office.
+All the three were based on the Julia Roberts-starrer l 1991 American film Sleeping with the Enemy; only Agni Sakshi proved to be successful while the other two remakes failed at the box office.
 After a few years, this film was remade loosely in Oriya as Mu Sapanara Soudagar, starring Sabyachi, Archita and Arindam.
 In 1996 a Bengali film Bhoy was also made based on the same plot.
 Agni Sakshi was rated the first among top five "super-hit" films of 1996 by the Indian Express.

 Plot

-Suraj Kapoor, a wealthy young man, falls in love with Shivangi, and the two soon marry.
-While staying at a hotel, they are approached by a man who claims that Shivangi is his wife, Madhu.
-Suraj and Shivangi dismiss the accusation, but later the man contacts Suraj again.
-Introducing himself as Vishwanath, he shows Suraj a videotape of his wedding to Madhu, who looks identical to Shivangi.
+Suraj Kapoor, a wealthy young man, falls in love with Shubhangi, and the two soon marry.
+While staying at a hotel, they are approached by a man who claims that Shubhangi is his wife, Madhu.
+Suraj and Shubhangi dismiss the accusation, but later the man contacts Suraj again.
+Introducing himself as Vishwanath, he shows Suraj a videotape of his wedding to Madhu, who looks identical to Shubhangi.
 Despite the evidence, Suraj refuses to believe him.

-During Shivangi’s birthday celebration, flashbacks reveal Vishwanath’s abusive treatment of Madhu, confirming that Shivangi and Madhu are the same person.
-Vishwanath kidnaps Shivangi, attempting to prove her identity by locating a mark on her body.
+During Shubhangi’s birthday celebration, flashbacks reveal Vishwanath’s abusive treatment of Madhu, confirming that Shubhangi and Madhu are the same person.
+Vishwanath kidnaps Shubhangi, attempting to prove her identity by locating a mark on her body.
 Suraj intervenes and, in the struggle, Vishwanath falls off a cliff.
-Believing him dead, Suraj and Shivangi return home.
+Believing him dead, Suraj and Shubhangi return home.

-Later, Shivangi encounters Vishwanath while shopping.
+Later, Shubhangi encounters Vishwanath while shopping.
 He arrives with her father, who denies that she is Madhu.
-Distressed, Shivangi confesses to Suraj that Vishwanath is alive.
+Distressed, Shubhangi confesses to Suraj that Vishwanath is alive.
 Suraj seeks help from the police, but Vishwanath eventually surrenders on his own, insisting on speaking to Suraj.
 The police release him.
-That night, Suraj overhears Shivangi’s phone conversation with Vishwanath, after which she admits her true identity.
+That night, Suraj overhears Shubhangi’s phone conversation with Vishwanath, after which she admits her true identity.
 She reveals that as Madhu, she endured years of abuse from Vishwanath.
 During a trip, their vehicle plunged into a river; believing Vishwanath to have drowned, Madhu returned to her father, who advised her to begin a new life under a new identity.
-She moved away and became Shivangi.
+She moved away and became Shubhangi.

-Suraj accepts Shivangi after learning the truth and devises a plan to have Vishwanath imprisoned.
-He convinces Shivangi to meet Vishwanath while pretending to be Madhu and attempt to shoot him with a gun loaded with fake cartridges.
-However, Vishwanath anticipates the ruse, fires back, and injures Shivangi.
+Suraj accepts Shubhangi after learning the truth and devises a plan to have Vishwanath imprisoned.
+He convinces Shubhangi to meet Vishwanath while pretending to be Madhu and attempt to shoot him with a gun loaded with fake cartridges.
+However, Vishwanath anticipates the ruse, fires back, and injures Shubhangi.
 In the climax, as Vishwanath is being escorted to court, he reveals that he knew the cartridges were fake.
-He overpowers the police, seizes a gun, confronts Shivangi, and then shoots himself.
+He overpowers the police, seizes a gun, confronts Shubhangi, and then shoots himself.